mahdikhashan/argo-mlops-pipeline-kubeflow-mlflow/README.md

 #### Description

 An MLOps Pipeline using cloud native project Kubeflow to train and register models in MLFlow.
-Using GitOps to deploy Custom Kubeflow Helm Chart on Kubernetes cluster on any cloud, here the implementation has targeted Digital Ocean Cloud.
+Using GitOps to deploy Custom Kubeflow Helm Chart on Kubernetes cluster on any cloud, here the implementation has targeted Digital Ocean.

 ---